 In addition to hand instruments, she uses an ultrasonic scaler to gently and effectively remove the accumulated bacterial deposits from your teeth.
 An ultrasonic scaler has a vibrating tip that dislodges these deposits and shatters the cell membranes of the bacteria, thus destroying them.
 These scalers clean deeper than conventional scaling instruments and can be adjusted for your comfort.

-Home Oral Care Education
+Home Oral Care Following Cleaning

 Taking care of your teeth and gums at home is vital for your oral health.
 Our hygienist will give you instruction on the best brushing and flossing techniques, and will show you what you can do to be maximally effective in maintaining your oral health between visits.
 The home oral care education you receive is customized to your personal needs.